laurburke/laurburke.github.io/README.md

 <h4 style="font-size:20px;">
 Speaking
 </h4>
-{% include module.html image_path="assets/images/personal-branding-in-analytics.png" title="Personal Branding in Analytics" description="Panel discussion with UC San Diego Rady School of Management's Analytics Program." %}
+{% include module.html image_path="assets/images/personal-branding-in-analytics.png" title="Personal Branding in Analytics" description="Panel discussion with UC San Diego Rady School of Management's Analytics Program around networking effectively and positioning yourself for success in your analytics career." %}
 <br>
-{% include module.html image_path="assets/images/dnsummit.png" title="The Human Connection of Technology" description="Panel discussion at 2020 Disruption Now Summit." %}
+{% include module.html image_path="assets/images/dnsummit.png" title="The Human Connection of Technology" description="Panel discussion at 2020 Disruption Now Summit.
+This session focuses on the ethics of implementing AI solutions and new algorithms and their resulting risks and impact on communities. " %}
 <br>
-{% include module.html image_path="assets/images/bi-more-to-tech.png" title="More to Tech than Coding: Engaging Young Learners on the Data Side" description="Part of the Bytes & Insights webinar series." %}
+{% include module.html image_path="assets/images/bi-more-to-tech.png" title="More to Tech than Coding: Engaging Young Learners on the Data Side" description="Part of the Bytes & Insights webinar series.
+This discussion focuses on the importance of introducing and engaging young learners around the many career paths in data." %}
 <br>
-{% include module.html image_path="assets/images/cosi-sci-fest.jpg" title="Experimenting with Probability" description="Activity created as part of the 2021 COSI Science Festival." %}
+{% include module.html image_path="assets/images/cosi-sci-fest.jpg" title="Experimenting with Probability" description="Hands-on activity involving probability developed as part of the 2021 COSI Science Festival." %}
 <br>
-{% include module.html image_path="assets/images/elevate-your-data-exploration.jpg" title="Elevate Your Data Exploration" description="Partner event panel with AWS, Slalom, and WIBD." %}
+{% include module.html image_path="assets/images/elevate-your-data-exploration.jpg" title="Elevate Your Data Exploration" description="Partner event panel with AWS, Slalom, Women in Big Data, and WIA." %}

 <br> <br>